Any-Winter-4079/Nano-GPT-Speedrun-Track/README.md

 ### WR vs This Repo Differences

-- As some noticeable differences, this repo tries to be more customizable (better for: learning, customization) while the world record code is (a lot) more optimized (Triton kernels, etc.) but also tries to remove anything that hurts performance (e.g., checkpointing, extra logging, etc.)
+- As some noticeable differences, this repo tries to be more customizable (better for: learning, customization) while the world record code is (a lot) more optimized (sometimes at the expense of a bit of readibility/customization, if I may say).

 ## Configuration Options

 This repo supports toggling between the following config options:

-- FlashAttention (sdpa) / FlexAttention
+- FlashAttention / FlexAttention
-- Sliding Window Attention (attend to a subset of tokens), Doc Masking (attend to same-doc tokens only), and Attention Logit Soft-capping (if FlexAttention, for performance)
+- SWA (Sliding Window Attention) and SWA window ramp, doc masking, and attention logit soft-capping (if FlexAttention, for performance)
-  - Sliding Window Attention ramp (increase window size over training)
-  - Attention logit soft-capping ("clamp", "ptx" -faster-, "rational" or "exact")
 - Custom masking (e.g., padding mask if non-causal)
 - AdamW or AdamW and Muon
-  - Muon steps, momentum, use Nesterov
 - MHA/MQA/GQA (n_heads vs n_kv_heads)
 - QK norm (RMS/L2)
 - RMSNorm or LayerNorm